dptech-corp/Uni-Dock/README.md

 # Introduction
 [AutoDock Vina](https://github.com/ccsb-scripps/AutoDock-Vina) is one of the fastest and most widely used open-source docking engines.
 It is a turnkey computational docking program that is based on a simple scoring function and rapid gradient-optimization conformational search.

-**DP-Vina-GPU**, developed by DP Technology, carries out extreme performance optimization based on GPU acceleration, increasing AutoDock Vina's computing speed by more than **500 times** on one nvidia V100 32G GPU compared with one CPU core.
+**Uni-Dock**, developed by DP Technology, carries out extreme performance optimization based on GPU acceleration, increasing AutoDock Vina's computing speed by more than **1000 times** on one Nvidia V100 32G GPU compared with one CPU core.

 # Installation
-DP-Vina-GPU requires an NVIDIA GPU.
+Uni-Dock requires an NVIDIA GPU.
 It works best on V100 32G machines (no matter how many CPU cores there are), and we recommend running on it.

 ## Docker Image
-We recommend that you use Docker to run the DP-Vina-GPU, with all the required environments and dependencies configured in Docker image.
+We recommend that you use Docker to run the Uni-Dock, with all the required environments and dependencies configured in Docker image.
 1. Install nvidia-container (a GPU supported version of docker)
-Refer to the installation tutorial provided by nvidia：https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker
+Refer to the installation tutorial provided by nvidiaï¼šhttps://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker
-2. Pull image of DP-Vina-GPU from DP image registry
+2. Pull image of Uni-Dock from DP image registry
 ```bash
 docker pull dp-harbor-registry.cn-zhangjiakou.cr.aliyuncs.com/dplc/vina_gpu:latest
 ```
 ## Binary
-Refer to the releases page of this repo to download binary of DP-Vina-GPU: https://github.com/dptech-corp/Vina1.2-GPU/releases
+Refer to the releases page of this repo to download binary of Uni-Dock: https://github.com/dptech-corp/Uni-Dock/releases
 ## Build from source
 1. Install dependencies
 - Boost 1.77.0